-- 4.171 The work of the DAT was endorsed by the Council, in particular at its Seventy-Sixth (EC-76/6, dated 11 July 2014) and Eightieth (EC-80/4\, dated 8 October 2015) Sessions.
-The Council also adopted the following two decisions that relate to the activities of the DAT: - (a) In decision EC-81/DEC.4, the Council expressed its concern regarding the conclusions by the Director-General in the "Report on the Work of the Declaration Assessment Team Regarding the Declaration and Related Submissions by the Syrian Arab Republic" (EC-81/HP/DG.1, dated 22 February 2016), and requested the Director-General to meet with officials of the Syrian Arab Republic and, in parallel with the efforts of the DAT, to address the unresolved issues, including the gaps, inconsistencies, and discrepancies, and to underscore the importance of fully verifying that the declaration and related submissions of the Syrian Arab Republic were accurate and complete.
-The Council also called on the Syrian Arab Republic to cooperate fully with the Director-General's engagement and the continuing activities of the DAT. - (b) In paragraph 6 of decision EC-83/DEC.5 (dated 11 November 2016), the Council demanded that "the Syrian Arab Republic comply fully with its obligations under the Convention, Council decision EC-M-33/DEC.1, and United Nations Security Council resolution 2118 (2013), including the expeditious resolution of all outstanding issues regarding its initial declaration and related disclosures".
-In subparagraph 12(b) of the same decision, the Council decided that the Director-General shall "report to the Council at all future sessions, pursuant to paragraph 40, Article VIII, of the Convention, any unresolved doubts, ambiguities or uncertainties regarding the compliance of the Syrian Arab Republic with the Convention". - 4.172 The Secretariat's engagement with the Syrian Arab Republic on issues pertaining to the Syrian Article III declaration resulted in some notable outcomes, including the declaration of one additional CWPF and four new research and development facilities; acknowledgement and declaration of two new chemical agents; information about the repurposing into conventional munitions of a large number of previously undeclared chemical weapons munitions (aerial bombs); information regarding destruction, use in testing activities and/or spillage of large quantities of chemical agents and precursors; amendments correcting quantities of certain declared chemical agents of the chemical weapons programme. - 4.173 Notwithstanding these outcomes, some gaps, discrepancies, and inconsistencies still remain in the Syrian Article III declaration.
-A total of 22 outstanding issues have been grouped into three clusters:

-- (a) the role of the Scientific Studies and Research Centre (SSRC) in the Syrian chemical weapons programme; - (b) the results of analyses of samples collected at multiple locations in the Syrian Arab Republic (15 issues), including indicators of six previously undeclared chemical warfare agents (two of which have been acknowledged and declared by the Syrian Arab Republic), which suggest that undeclared chemical weapons may have been researched, developed, produced and/or weaponised; and - (c) other chemical weapons-related activities (six issues), including unilateral destruction, use in testing activities and/or spillage of large quantities of chemical agents, precursors, or munitions before entry into force of the Convention for the Syrian Arab Republic.
+- (b) In paragraph 6 of decision EC-83/DEC.5 (dated 11 November 2016), the Council demanded that "the Syrian Arab Republic comply fully with its obligations under the Convention, Council decision EC-M-33/DEC.1, and United Nations Security Council resolution 2118 (2013), including the expeditious resolution of all outstanding issues regarding its initial declaration and related disclosures".
+In subparagraph 12(b) of the same decision, the Council decided that the Director-General shall "report to the Council at all future sessions, pursuant to paragraph 40, Article VIII, of the Convention, any unresolved doubts, ambiguities or uncertainties regarding the compliance of the Syrian Arab Republic with the Convention". - 4.174 The Secretariat's engagement with the Syrian Arab Republic on issues pertaining to the Syrian Article III declaration resulted in some notable outcomes, including the declaration of one additional CWPF and four new research and development facilities; acknowledgement and declaration of two new chemical agents; information about the repurposing into conventional munitions of a large number of previously undeclared chemical weapons munitions (aerial bombs); information regarding destruction, use in testing activities and/or spillage of large quantities of chemical agents and precursors; amendments correcting quantities of certain declared chemical agents and precursors; and supplementary information regarding various other aspects of the chemical weapons programme. - 4.175 Notwithstanding these outcomes, gaps, discrepancies, and inconsistencies still remain in the Syrian Article III declaration.
+A total of 22 outstanding issues have been grouped into three clusters: - (a) the role of the Scientific Studies and Research Centre (SSRC) in the Syrian chemical weapons programme; - (b) the results of analyses of samples collected at multiple locations in the Syrian Arab Republic, including indicators of six previously undeclared chemical warfare agents (two of which have been acknowledged and declared by the Syrian Arab Republic), which suggest that undeclared chemical weapons may have been researched, developed, produced and/or weaponised; and - (c) other chemical weapons-related activities, including unilateral destruction, use in testing activities and/or spillage of large quantities of chemical agents, precursors, or munitions before entry into force of the Convention for the Syrian Arab Republic.